Module common

 This means, for example, that there might be output words where all strobe lanes are

-zero when downconverting.
+zero when downsizing.

 on width configuration.
 This means that the output packet length is always aligned with the input